-I have been traveling long-term for quite a few months now outside my country, the Philippines.
+I have been traveling long-term for a few months now outside my country, the Philippines.
 While I did return home for a bit last Christmas, I didn't really travel around that much.
 Needless to say, I'm missing a lot of things, mostly people and of course, experiences unmistakably Filipino.
-That is why I feel the need to write this post.
+Hence, the need to write this post.

 Plus, some travelers I met in Chengdu asked me a question I could not answer right away.
-They asked me what the five unmissable travel experiences in the Philippines are, the five must do's in the Philippines.
+They asked me what the five unmissable travel experiences in the Philippines are, the five must-do's in the Philippines.
 I was stumped.
 I always tell other travelers I meet on the road to travel to the Philippines.
 But when they ask me why exactly, I could not give a definite answer.
-So after much thought, here they are: the 5 unmissable travel experiences in the Philippines.
+So after some thought, here they are: five unmissable travel experiences in the Philippines.

-(See related post: 7 of the Most Beautiful Virgin Beaches of the Philippines)
+See related post: Seven of the Most Beautiful Virgin Beaches of the Philippines, Seven Travel Highlights of El Nido

 2. Mount Pinatubo

 This is one of the things you can only do in this part of the world.
 By that, I mean the Pacific Ring of Fire—a string of volcanoes circling the Pacific Ocean.
-And fortunately (as well as unfortunately), the Philippines lies on a big chuck of it.
+And fortunately (as well as unfortunately), the Philippines lies on a big chunk of it.
 Thus, we have volcanoes whose eruptions hurl so much particles into the atmosphere that global, yes global, temperatures drop.
-I am, of course, talking about Mount Pinatubo's 1991 eruption.
+I am, of course, talking about the 1991 eruption of Mount Pinatubo.
 It is now possible to trek to the caldera of this powerful volcano.
-And it's a nice and easy trek, the reward being the beautiful turquoise crater lake you'd be hard-pressed to find anywhere else.
+Thus, it is now a must-do in the Philippines, in my opinion.
+It's a nice and easy trek, too, the reward being the beautiful turquoise crater lake you'd be hard-pressed to find anywhere else.

 3. Catholic Festivals

-Admittedly, I have only traveled to some minor rice terraces in the Philippines.
-However, I still think they are unmissable because you get to experience something you only experience in the Philippines.
-Alright, the Philippines is not the only place where rice terraces exist.
-However, if you combine that with the rich culture of the people in the mountains, like the Ifugaos, who eluded Spanish conquest and indoctrination, unlike the rest of the country, then a trip up there is worth your time, I think.
-Something I ought to do the moment I return to my country.
-To find out more, you can google the words Banaue, Batad, Happao, or Mayaoyao.
+There are major and minor rice terraces in the Philippines, most of them you will see when you take the Halsema Highway, the most scenic drive in the country.
+They are unmissable because you get to experience something you only experience here.
+While the Philippines is not the only place where rice terraces exist, if you combine that with the culture of the people in the mountains, like the Ifugao, the Kalinga, etc., who had eluded Spanish conquest and indoctrination, then a trip up there is a must-do in the Philippines that is definitely worth your time.
+There are a number of places you can see these terraces and experience the cultures that created them.
+There's Banaue, Batad, Happao, or Mayaoyao.

 Photo by Marcel_Ekkel | CC BY

 Imagine being able to swim in the open sea with these gentle giants floating right beside you.
 People say it's unbelievably frightening.
 I mean, it is a creature several times the size of a normal human being.
 But at the same time, they say it's pleasantly overwhelming.
-Spiritual even, some might say.
+Spiritual even.
 Whatever it is, beholding these butandings, as we call them, is a travel experience everyone should have when visiting the Philippines.
-To view whale sharks in the wild, you can go to Donsol in Sorsogon during the Philippine summer (around March to May).
-This is definitely something I shall experience very soon.
+To view whale sharks in the wild, you can go to Donsol in Sorsogon during the Philippine summer (around March to May) or to Oslob in Cebu.

 There you have it.
 The 5 unmissable travel experiences in the Philippines.
 I'm proud to call the Philippines home and I think it will always stay that way wherever I am in the world.
 So yes, I will probably get my chance to do all of these at some point.
 Hopefully, very soon.